There are generally three options for building a public works fleet.

 In 2012, when I was hired to oversee public works in a small New Jersey town, most municipalities wouldn't think of refurbishing a solid waste truck with more than 20 years of service.
 But I had more than two decades of experience and have always thought outside the box.

-The town’s governing body had approved the purchase of a 2012 rear-loader for around $225,000 shortly before I arrived, but we needed two more garbage trucks.
+The town’s governing body had approved buying a 2012 rear-oader for about $225,000 shortly before I arrived, but we needed two more garbage trucks.

 With three automated garbage trucks and two rear-loader trucks to serve a population of more than 9,000 citizens, borrowing a truck from neighboring towns had become the norm when breakdowns occurred.
 I was uncomfortable with this, though; I felt we needed to be self-supporting and not rely on others to make up for our deficiency.